 What is your education and outreach strategy?

 Our education and outreach strategy has a staggered process.
-We will commence with a poetry book, followed by an art book, then an exhibition in Los Angeles, followed by the release of the documentary and the soundtrack that will be supported by an exhibition in Australia.
+We will commence with an art book, then an exhibition in Los Angeles, followed by the release of the documentary and the soundtrack that will be supported by an exhibition in Australia.

-Each of the stages will work to educate on a particular aspect, for example – the release of the poetry book will draw attention to the importance of written word as a form of expression.
+Each of the stages will work to educate on a particular aspect, for example – the release of the art book will draw attention to the importance of Matt's artwork and written word as a form of expression.
+It will be the only chronology of his works.
 Many of the poems look at relationships, love, epilepsy and the experience of the artist and can therefore offer insight and inspire others in these areas.

 The documentary itself will help to raise awareness about the importance of art and its ability to reflect on the culture we live in as well as the experience of epilepsy.